srobinson0586/ttg-basic/1-python-programming/1.18_file_io/knowledge_check.md

-# Python File IO - Knowledge Check
+# Python File I/O - Knowledge Check

-## Complete the following

 1. Short Answer: What is returned by the `open(...)` command?
     ```